 You are welcome here!
 Faith matters deeply at Luther College.
 It matters enough to engage people of many faiths and religious traditions, as well as people without religious affiliation.
 The college's denominational identity is Lutheran, and all are welcome at the worship services offered on campus, but know that many voices and experiences fit here.

-A variety of groups offer opportunities for service and learning in cooperation with College Ministries, including the Catholic Student Community (led in partnership with students by Father Phil Gibbs from St. Benedict's Catholic Church in Decorah), Fellowship of Christian Athletes.
-We have a great relationship with a variety of churches and faith communities in Decorah, including the Rymongi Bhuddist Monastery in the outskirts of town, with whom we partner to offer bi-weekly Buddhist meditation sessions on campus.
+A variety of groups offer opportunities for service and learning in cooperation with College Ministries, including the Catholic Student Community (led in partnership with Father Don Hertges and student leaders) and the Fellowship of Christian Athletes.
+We have a great relationship with a variety of churches and faith communities in Decorah, including the Rymonji Buddhist Monastery in the outskirts of town, with whom we partner to offer meditation sessions on campus.